Anaconda-Platform/chalmers/README.md

 #### Posix sysv-init, upstart, systemd , launchd (osx) and Windows services

-  * These utilities require admin privleges to run.
+  * These utilities require admin privileges to run.
 Chalmers does not
   * Chalmers utilizes all of these services by selecting the correct one when `chalmers service install` is run.
   * These utilities require custom wrappers around the scripts that you may need to run.